-Boston-based General Electric removed 2.75 million cubic yards (2.1 million cubic meters) of PCB-contaminated sediment from a 40-mile (64-kilometer) stretch of the upper Hudson through 2015.
+General Electric completed removal of 2.75 million cubic yards of PCB-contaminated sediment from a 40-mile stretch of the upper-river in 2015 as part of a federal Superfund project.